jamespohalloran/tina-debug-kaliriu/content/english/_index.md

   step_1_title: Briefing
   step_1__description: Brefing description
   step_1_description: We take into account the objectives, project requirements, target
-    audience and graphic details of your business.
+    audience, and graphic details of your business.
   step_2_title: Research
   step_2_description: We analyze your competition to discover their strengths and
     weaknesses and help you stand out.